Strijkerr/quotellm_tweak/README.md

 It also makes available the `requote` command-line interface.

+_Caveat 1: Quotes are assumed to potentially consist of multiple spans, i.e., be discontinuous._

-_Caveat: Currently built for use with `unsloth/llama-3-70b-bnb-4bit`, though any model with the same tokenization strategy should work.
+_Caveat 2: Currently built for use with `unsloth/llama-3-70b-bnb-4bit`, though any model with the same tokenization strategy should work.
 Other models might break, due to the rather crude way in which JSON output is currently guaranteed._

 ## Example of command-line interface `requote`: